 Earl Grey delights

 of course English Breakfast

 "I stumbled upon your Blueberry Green Tea at Ferndale Market during our many summer trips to their store.
 Instantly I found my new favorite tea for summer drinking, iced or hot.
 Now I am in search of finding the supplier closest to the western suburbs to satisfy my insatiable winter hot tea.
 Keep up the great work!" - Lyle Myers

-Cedar Lake Teas is a small independent brand located in New Richmond, WI.
+Cedar Lake Teas is a small but mighty innovative team.
+We are an independent brand located in New Richmond, WI.
 Our team hand blends premium whole-leaf, 100% organic teas and herbs in small batches for the freshest taste at an affordable price.

 100% organic means our teas are blended using ingredients that are certified organic by the supplier and through MOSA - our organic certification experts.
 We do not use artificial ingredients, colors, sweeteners, we are non-gmo and many of our teas are fair trade.

 We're a company made of parents, partners and friends who are inspired by the goodness of the earth and are passionate about sharing our teas with you.
 We hope you find your favorite with us!

 905 N. Knowles Avenue, Box 903B